Study speech-language pathology or audiology

 The School of Human Communication Disorders is now located in the heart of the Carleton Campus, in the Sir Charles Tupper Medical Building.
 For more information about how to reach us, please click on Contact us.

-Hours through the spring and summer are 8:30am to 4:30pm, Monday through Friday.
-Summer hours are from Monday, April 17 to Friday, September 1.
+Hours through the spring and summer are 8:00am to 4:30pm, Monday through Friday.

 Updates for applicants